 - U.S. or Foreign issued Identification card that includes a photo and date of birth

 - Resident Alien ID card

-If you did not preregister it will take a bit longer at the marriage bureau but still it’s not that bad.
-Again you will have to show up in person as a couple and fill out and submit the application for a marriage license.
+If you did not preregister, it will take a bit longer at the marriage bureau, but still, it’s not that bad.
+Again you will have to show up in person as a couple to fill out and submit the application for a marriage license.

 Depending on how busy they are, you may have to wait for up to 1hr or more for them to process your application and prepare the license.

-Find out the 8 huge benefits to getting married in Las Vegas in our article here
+Find out the 8 huge benefits of getting married in Las Vegas in our article here.

 Now we’re getting to the fun part!